2019 Solar Incentives in Vermont

 Here’s what you need to know.

-If you go solar before January 1, 2020, you can write off 30% of what you paid for solar on your federal taxes.
+If you go solar before January 1, 2020, you can take advantage of a federal tax credit equal to 30% of what you paid for solar .
 Next year, that incentive decreases to 26%.

 You’ll get paid for the power you produce.
-Your utility will ‘net-meter’ the power you send back into the grid, paying you 2 cents for every kW of energy your solar panels produce.
+Your utility will ‘net-meter’ the power you send back into the grid, paying you 2 cents for every kWh your solar panels produce.
 This adds up to thousands of dollars over the lifetime of your system.

 How to Save with Solar Incentives in Vermont